slavomatas/dqn-navigation/Report.md

         adv = self.fc_adv(x)
         return val + adv - adv.mean()

-The rest of the Dueling DQN Agent implementation is the same as for Basic or Prioritied DQN Agent.
+The Dueling DQN Agent implementation is the same as implementation of Prioritized DQN Agent, the difference is the Q-Network as described above.

 ## 5. Categorical DQN Agent